-According to Sigmund Freud, dreams indicate your repressed thoughts when you are awake.
-So, your dreams are the expression of those thoughts you push at the back of your mind while awake.
+According to Sigmund Freud, dreams indicate your repressed thoughts when awake.
+So, your dreams express those thoughts you push to the back of your mind while awake.
 It might be a lofty desire or socially unacceptable behavior.

 Another psychologist Carl Jung argued that dreams tell you about the neglected parts of yourself.
 Thus, they boost your self-awareness and provide insights into your mind.

-Dreams can therefore act as an excellent bridge between your conscious and unconscious mind.
+Therefore, dreams can be an excellent bridge between your conscious and unconscious mind.
 It is not a wise idea to ignore them as insignificant.
 Your strange dreams might try to give you a signal.
 You never know.

 You must have wondered, "Why are my dreams so weird?"
 Experts are yet to find a definite answer.
 But here are some exciting reasons that might lead you to have nightmares.